 A strong, stable core is important for any athlete.
-Without a strong, stable core, loading extremities with extra weight is risky and limited by the lack of core strength.
-One of the most important aspects for a baseball player is having core strength.
+Without a strong, stable core, loading extremities with extra weight is risky and limited, and puts you at risk for injury.

-Incorporating planks into your practices and weight training is important to train the abdominal muscles and keep your core strong while behind the plate.
-Here is proper plank form: Plank Video
+Incorporating planks into your practices and weight training is important to train the abdominal muscles and stabilize your core while behind the plate.
+Here is proper plank form: Plank Video.

 Additional Core Exercises: Core Exercises

 Don’t forget to give your legs some attention too.
 Baseball catchers must be able to pop up from the squat position quickly to throw to second.